TylerMartinez/AutoKanji/README.md

 kanji = autokanji.find("がっこう"); // Returns: ['学校']
 ```

-* SetLeniency - changes the level of leniency we check when determining possible matches.
+* SetLenience - changes the level of leniency we check when determining possible matches.
 Setting this to 1 makes
 sure all characters in input must match the kanji translation and 2 makes sure every character but the last one
 matches and so on.
 The default is 2.
 ```javascript